Minimal Discomfort Wisdom Tooth Extraction in Colleyville, TX

 What are Wisdom Teeth?

 Between the ages of 18 and 24, most young adults experience the growth of a third and final set of back teeth called wisdom teeth.
 This last set of molars can be unpredictable in terms of their positioning, their development, and their usefulness.
 In fact, they are often considered to be nonessential and do not contribute to more efficient oral function.
-At Texas Oral Surgery Associates in Colleyville, TX, we typically recommend wisdom tooth extraction if these molars are not in good health.
+At Texas Oral Surgery Specialists in Colleyville, TX, we typically recommend wisdom tooth extraction if these molars are not in good health.

 Properly aligned wisdom teeth surrounded by healthy gum tissue do not generally require surgical attention.
 Unfortunately, the teeth tend to grow in sideways, remaining partially or completely trapped under the gum and bone.
 Dr. Tye is honest and conservative in his approach.
 He will never recommend removal if he believes it to be unnecessary or detrimental to your overall wellness.